MrAsterisco/RxFireAuth/README.md

 *These functions are available in implementations of `LoginProviderManagerType`, such as the `UserManager` class that we're already using.*

-You can use the `updateUserDisplayName` parameter to automatically set the Firebase User `displayName` property to the full name associated with the provider account. *Keep in mind that some providers, such as Apple, allow the user to change this information while signing-in for the first time and may return it only for new users that have never logged-in into your app.*
+You can use the `updateUserDisplayName` parameter to automatically set the Firebase User `displayName` property to the full name associated with the provider account. *Keep in mind that some providers, such as Apple, allow the user to change this information while signing in for the first time and may return it for new users only that have never signed into your app before.*

-This function will behave as the normal login, returning `UserError.migrationRequired`, if an anonymous account is going to be deleted and `allowMigration` is not set.
-When this happens, you can use the following function to continue signing-in after having asked the user what they would like to do:
+This function will behave as the normal sign in, returning `UserError.migrationRequired`, if an anonymous account is going to be deleted and `allowMigration` is not set.
+When this happens, you can use the following function to continue signing in after asking the user what they'd like to do:

 ```swift
 func login(with credentials: LoginCredentials, updateUserDisplayName: Bool, allowMigration: Bool?) -> Single<LoginDescriptor>